Trypodendron domesticum

-This tiny beetle (3.5mm) is sometimes found after dark at Sherwood Forest CP on a mild late Autumn evenings, but we have noted numerous adults emergence from a single stump at Clipstone Old Quarter, on the first warm day in March 2010.
+This tiny beetle (3.5mm) is sometimes found after dark at Sherwood Forest CP on a mild late Autumn evenings, but we have noted numerous adults emerge from a single stump at Clipstone Old Quarter, on the first warm day in March 2010 and groups can often be found under bark in the early Spring.
 There is some confusion with the naming of this species.
 Trypodendron domesticum is the name currently in use by A.G.
 Duff in the 2008 edition of the Checklist of Beetles of the British Isles, whilst some websites are using the old name of Xyloterus domesticus.

 ....